adon-cloudcannon/landing-page-test/src/collections/posts/2023-02-08-creating-sites-the-jamstack-way.md

 ### 1\.
 Learn a Static Site Generator

 The first step to building a Jamstack website is choosing a static site generator (SSG).
 There are many different options available, each with its pros and cons.
 The most popular include&nbsp;[Jekyll](https://jekyllrb.com/), [Hugo](https://gohugo.io/), [Gatsby](https://www.gatsbyjs.com/), [Next.js](https://nextjs.org/), and [Nuxt.js](https://nuxtjs.org/).
 Following an introduction tutorial and building a small project is the best way to get your feet wet.
-CloudCannon offers learning path tutorials for [Jekyll](/tutorials/jekyll-101/) and [Hugo](/tutorials/hugo-101/) for those getting started.{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/marketing/uploads/learn-a-ssg.svg" alt:"" extend:false border:false %}
+CloudCannon offers learning path tutorials for [Jekyll](/tutorials/jekyll-tutorial/getting-started/) and [Hugo](/tutorials/hugo-beginner-tutorial/) for those getting started.

+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/marketing/uploads/learn-a-ssg.svg" alt: "" extend: false border: false %}

 ### 2\.
 Develop your website

 You’ll typically set up a repository for your source files.
 As you develop, you’ll have the SSG running a local server.
-When you change a file, the SSG will rebuild the site and push the changes to the local server, which you can view from a browser.{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/marketing/uploads/develop-your-website.svg" alt:"" extend:false border:false %}
+When you change a file, the SSG will rebuild the site and push the changes to the local server, which you can view from a browser.

+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/marketing/uploads/develop-your-website.svg" alt: "" extend: false border: false %}

 ### 3\.
 Publish your website

 When you’re ready to publish your Jamstack site, picking a Jamstack-aware hosting service makes the process easy.
-Connect your repository to the hosting provider, and it will automatically pull in any changes, start a build and deploy the resulting static site on a CDN.{% bookshop "markdown/image" src:"https://cc-dam.imgix.net/marketing/uploads/publish-your-website-1.svg" alt:"" extend:false border:false %}
+Connect your repository to the hosting provider, and it will automatically pull in any changes, start a build and deploy the resulting static site on a CDN.

+{% bookshop "markdown/image" src: "https://cc-dam.imgix.net/marketing/uploads/publish-your-website-1.svg" alt: "" extend: false border: false %}

 ## Jamstack CMS